ItalyPaleAle/traefik-forward-auth/README.md

 | <a id="config-opt-trustedrequestidheader"></a>`trustedRequestIdHeader` | `TFA_TRUSTEDREQUESTIDHEADER` | string | String with the name of a header to trust as ID of each request.
 The ID is included in logs and in responses as `X-Request-ID` header.<br>Common values include:<br><br>- `X-Request-ID`: a [de-facto standard](https://http.dev/x-request-id) that's vendor agnostic<br>- `CF-Ray`: when the application is served by a [Cloudflare CDN](https://developers.cloudflare.com/fundamentals/get-started/reference/cloudflare-ray-id/)<br><br>If this option is empty, or if it contains the name of a header that is not found in an incoming request, a random UUID is generated as request ID.|  |

 <!-- END CONFIG TABLE -->

+## Advanced

+### Configure health checks

+Traefik Forward Auth supports health checks on the `/healthz` endpoint, which can be used to configure health checks in your platform.
+This endpoint returns a response with a `200` status code to indicate the application is healthy.

+Calls to the `/healthz` endpoint do not appear in access logs unless the configuration option [`omitHealthCheckLogs`](#config-opt-omithealthchecklogs) is set to `false` (default is `true`).

+> The `/healthz` endpoint is unchanged regardless of the value of the [`basePath`](#config-opt-basepath) configuration.

+### Metrics

+Traefik Forward Auth can expose metrics in a Prometheus-compatible format on a separate endpoint.

+The metrics server is disabled by default.
+To enable it, set [`enableMetrics`](#config-opt-enablemetrics) (env: `TFA_ENABLEMETRICS`) to `true`.

+The metrics server listens on port `2112` by default, which can be configured with [`metricsPort`](#config-opt-metricsport) (env: `TFA_METRICSPORT`).
+Metrics are exposed on the `/metrics` path.
+For example: `http://<endpoint>:2112/metrics`.

+### Token signing keys

+Traefik Forward Auth issues JWT tokens which are signed with HMAC-SHA256 (HS256), an operation which requires a "signing key".

+The signing key is randomly generated when Traefik Forward Auth starts.
+For most users, relaying on the default behavior is sufficient—and recommended.

+However, when a JWT is signed with a randomly-generated token, they are invalidated when the Traefik Forward Auth process that issued them is restarted, or if the request hits a separate replica.

+In certain situations, for example when:

+- You have multiple replicas of Traefik Forward Auth, and/or
+- You auto-scale Traefik Forward Auth, and/or
+- You want tokens to remain valid even after a restart of Traefik Forward Auth

+You can set an explicit value for the [`tokenSigningKey`](#config-opt-tokensigningkey) (env: `TFA_TOKENSIGNINGKEY`) option.
+For example, you can generate a random string with `openssl rand -base64 32`.

+> Note that Traefik Forward Auth does not use the value provided in `tokenSigningKey` as-is to sign JWTs.
+Instead, the actual token signing key is derived using a key derivation function on the value provided in the configuration option.